Cylindrical Martingale-Valued Measures, Stochastic Integration and SPDEs: Abstract

 \section{Abstract}

 We develop a theory of Hilbert-space valued stochastic integration with respect to cylindrical martingale-valued measures.
-As part of our construction, we expand the concept of quadratic variation introduced by Veraar and Yaroslavtsev (2016) to the cylindrical martingale-valued measures, which are allowed to have discontinuous paths (this is carried out within the context of separable Banach spaces).
-Our theory of stochastic integration is applied to the study of existence and uniqueness to stochastic partial differential equations in Hilbert spaces.
+As part of our construction, we expand the concept of quadratic variation, introduced by Veraar and Yaroslavtsev (2016), to the case of cylindrical martingale-valued measures that are allowed to have discontinuous paths (this is carried out within the context of separable Banach spaces).
+Our theory of stochastic integration is applied to address the existence and uniqueness of solutions to stochastic partial differential equations in Hilbert spaces.